Skip to Content

 Onions and garlic are staples because they are so aromatic.
 Andouille sausage is a Southern staple.
 It’s often associated with Louisiana cuisine.
 It’s smoked sausage that is double smoked.
 You can even find andouille chicken sausage at Trader Joe’s.

 Butter is used for obvious flavor and texture.
-When cooked in butter this cabbage will glide right off your spoon.
+When cooked in butter this cabbage will glide right off your fork.

 a collage of 4 photos with butter and sausage in a large pot